Starfield - PS5 Games | PlayStation (US)

 The sales chart result is a data point, not a verdict on whether the game has been fixed.
 Community sentiment remains split, and the updates do not address the fundamental design criticisms that followed Starfield since 2023.
 For a deeper look at what Bethesda's RPG offers new players, browse our latest reviews to get a clearer picture before spending.

-Platform-specific sales data from Circana would tell a much more complete story.
+Platform-specific sales data would tell a much more complete story.
 Until that surfaces, the honest read is that Starfield had a strong week driven almost certainly by PS5 demand, and Bethesda will be watching closely to decide what comes next for the franchise.
 More gaming news and guides will cover any follow-up announcements as they land.

 Reports